oneapi-src/oneDNN/source/programming_model.rst

 internal input/output logical tensor and submits it to device runtime for execution.
 The parameter logical tensors must be in the same order when they are passed in the compilation API, and their ids must match with the compiled partition’s internal logical tensors.
-The layout type must be “strided” or “opaque”, can’t be “ANY”.
+The layout type must be “STRIDED” or “OPAQUE”, can’t be “ANY”.

 If users place a tensor with data buffer pointer in outputs, the backend shall use the data buffer provided by users.